mP1/j2cl-maven-plugin/Readme.md

 ## Maven

-Note this plugin does not work with [Maven 3.8.3](https://github.com/mP1/j2cl-maven-plugin/issues/444), the recommended version to use is Maven 3.6.3.
+Note this plugin has issues working with [Maven 3.8.3](https://github.com/mP1/j2cl-maven-plugin/issues/444), the recommended version to use is Maven 3.6.3.